• Skip to primary navigation

 Adding flavor to your gluten free frosting has never been easier!
 Here are lots of ideas to try!

-Extracts and Dried Fruit Powders - My favorite way to add flavor to frosting is to use an extract like vanilla or almond or freeze-dried fruit that has been ground to a powder.
+Extracts and Dried Fruit Powders – My favorite way to add flavor to frosting is to use an extract like vanilla, almond, or freeze-dried fruit that has been ground to powder.
 A great example is my Gluten Free Strawberry Cupcakes with Strawberry Frosting recipe.

-I used coconut extract to add flavor to the Coconut Frosting I used to make my Gluten Free Coconut Cupcakes.
+I used coconut extract to flavor the Coconut Frosting I used to make my Gluten Free Coconut Cupcakes.

 Spices and Powders - You can also use spices like cinnamon or nutmeg to flavor frosting.
 I used cinnamon to make this creamy Cinnamon Frosting on top of my Gluten Free Pumpkin Cupcakes.
 Cocoa powder is a staple for making chocolate frosting.